Dutch Rose cultivation

 Weak & blind shoots are select for bending & It is a continuous process and hence carried out throughout the plant life cycle

 Remove bud from the branches before bending.
 It is essential because bud provides shelter for thrips & botrytis

-of sprout buds to remove the growing buds for the edges of the leaves.
-The following bunds of bedding are allowed to grow, and then they are later weakened, they are re-bundled if they are not used for production.
+of sprout buds to remove the growing buds for the leaves’ edges.
+The following bunds of bedding are allowed to grow, and then they are later weakened; they are re-bundled if they are not used for production.

 For producing high-quality flower & length of steam side bud on this steam is remove this called Disbudding.